opensafely-core/job-runner/playbooks/TPP.md

 These files are rotated by nssm.

 TODO: combine these into one log?
+(Note stdout is almost always empty)

+#### Configuring the job-runner

+All configuration is via environment variables set in the `.env` file.

+For instance, to enable DEBUG level logging add the following like to the `.env` file:

+    LOGLEVEL=DEBUG

+And then restart the job-runner.

 #### Update job-runner